tnordloh/tnordloh.github.io/README.md

-# Home

 Hi, I'm Tim!
-Right now, I'm learning about generating static websites with Jekyll, how am I doing so far?
-I feel like it's got a bit of a Geocities vibe to it.

-So, about me; I like doing origami, I live in the Denver Metro area, and I'm light on my feet.
+About me; I like doing origami, I live in the Denver Metro area, and I'm light on my feet.
 I play the guitar, but I'm only okay at that.

 If you're a potential employer, here's what you want to probably know; I'm a decent